Baking powder is a common ingredient used to add volume and lighten the texture of baked goods.

 You can replace 1 teaspoon (5 grams) of baking powder in a recipe with 1/4 teaspoon (1 gram) of baking soda and 1/2 cup (122 grams) of plain yogurt.

-Just like with buttermilk, the amount of liquid in the recipe should be reduced based on how much plain yogurt is added.
+As with buttermilk, the amount of liquid in the recipe should be reduced based on how much plain yogurt is added.

 Use 1/2 cup (122 grams) plain yogurt plus 1/4 teaspoon (1 gram) baking soda to replace 1 teaspoon (5 grams) of baking powder in a recipe.
 The amount of liquid should be reduced to offset the addition of the yogurt.